esp-rs/book/src/frequently-asked-questions.md

 Wokwi offers a VS Code extension that allows you to simulate a project directly in the code editor by only adding a few files.
 For more information, see [Wokwi documentation][wokwi-vscode].
-You can also debug your code using the VS Code debugger, see [Debugging your code][wokwi-debugging].
+You can also debug your code using the VS Code debugger; see [Debugging your code][wokwi-debugging].

 When using any of the [templates][templates] and not using the default values, there is a prompt (`Configure project to support Wokwi simulation with Wokwi VS Code extension?`) that generates the required files to use Wokwi VS Code extension.